rjhunjhunwala/Orbital/README.md

 # Orbital
 Simple Orbital dynamics game
-The Game is simple.
+THe goal is to avoid letting the asteroids hit you or the planet.
-Uses left and right arrow keys to move your turret.
+Use A/D or left and right arrows to turn.
-Press space to shoot.
-Press Q to fire main boosters
+Use Q/W/E for low/medium/high thrusters (respectively)
+use S for decelleration (front thrusters)
+Your ship can land on the planets